12 Boy Names That Deserve More Love

-Parents who grew up in the era of endless Michaels and Matthews are sometimes surprised to discover that Axel and Maverick, Xavier and Ezekiel are now all Top 100 picks.
+Parents who grew up in the era of endless Michaels and Matthews are sometimes surprised to discover that Axel and Maverick, Xavier and Ezekiel are now all Top 100 picks!

 We recently spotlighted the 12 top girl names we think deserve more love.
-These are the super stylish choices that feel like they should be on everyone’s list, but that – for some mysterious reason – remain far below the radar in the US.
+These are the super stylish choices that feel like they should be on everyone’s list, but which – for some mysterious reason – remain far below the radar in the US.

 Today, it’s the boys’ turn!
 The rules are the same: none of these names was given to more than 50 baby boys last year, but all fit with current trends and feel perfect for parents looking for a cool, unusual choice that doesn’t feel too wacky or wild.

-Traditionally, Fielder was a locational surname denoting someone who lived in the open country, making this a cottagecore baby name par excellence.
-But baseball fans will also appreciate the link to the sport, which has helped to boost countless fashionable boy names, from Ace to Nolan.
+Traditionally, Fielder was a locational surname denoting someone who lived in the open country, making this a cottagecore baby name par excellence with a rustic, outdoorsy charm.

 Hart is short, snappy and strong yet sensitive – a true rebel poet name, borne by the influential modernist poet Hart Crane.